Community health events

 Spiritual reflections: Bon Secours Spiritual Center offers spiritual enrichment programs, 1525 Marriottsville Road, Marriottsville.
 Information and registration: 410-442-1320.

-Dance classes: Presented by Vantage House, a continuum of Care Retirement Community (CCRC) will be held 2 to 3 p.m. every Thursday in the Vantage House auditorium, 5400 Vantage Point Road, Columbia.
+Dance classes: Presented by Vantage House, a continuum of care retirement community will be held from 2 p.m. to 3 p.m. every Thursday in the Vantage House auditorium, 5400 Vantage Point Road, Columbia.
 Dance is shown to improve balance, gait and mood in those with Parkinson's disease.
 The program is funded by the Parkinson Foundation of the National Capital Area.
 Registration and information: Megan Wallnofer at 410-992-1691, or go to vantagehousepd.eventbrite.com.

 Laurel Regional Hospital Offered free at 7300 Van Dusen Road, Laurel (301-497-7914 or 410-792-7636):